Persistent 'Welcome to Drupal' for anonymous users

-• anonymous users have 'access content' permission
+• Check admin/user/permissions.
+Do anonymous users have 'access content' permission?

 If the above conditions have been met, you may use the following SQL queries to reset the node_access table.
-You can run these from the command line or in phpmyadmin by clicking on the SQL tab of your right hand pane and pasting the querries into the text area, then clicking go.
+You can run these from the command line or in phpmyadmin by clicking on the SQL tab of your right hand pane and pasting the queries into the text area, then clicking go.

 Warning: the following SQL queries will reset the entire node access table: